Vintage film cameras in a shelf

 Four new LINQ methods in .NET 6: Chunk, DistinctBy, Take, XOrDefault

 .NET 6 introduced new LINQ methods like Chunk, DistinctBy, MinBy, and MaxBy.
-Also, new overloads to existing methods like Take with ranges and FirstOrDefault with an optional default value.
-Before this update, to use similar methods, custom LINQ methods or third-party libraries were needed.
+Also, new overloads to existing methods like Take and FirstOrDefault.
+Before this update, to use similar features, custom LINQ methods or third-party libraries were needed.

 1. Chunk

 Chunk splits a collection into buckets or “chunks” of at most the same size.
-It receives the chunk size and returns a collection of collections.
+It receives the chunk size and returns a collection of arrays.

 var movies = new List<Movie>